embaldridge/grant-proposals/Postdoc-proposal.md

 <!--Plan for teaching these skills.-->
 Computational tools and techniques becoming increasingly more important in science, and having the opportunity to learn these skills has, so far, been primarily restricted to in-person workshops, classes, or events at larger institutions.
 I have been working with Ethan White with Data Carpentry to provide remote accessibility to workshops, as well as making certain that disability accessibility for workshops are part of the announcement.
 Having remote accessibility means that scientists who are unable to travel due to financial, physical, or other limitations can still participate in learning the tools that they need to collaborate and remain competitive.
-Remote options also allow scientists who cannot travel to participate in sharing their skills, and remaining active in training the next generation of scientists.
+Remote options also allow scientists who cannot travel to participate in sharing their skills, and train the next generation of scientists.